- P256K

 Creating a Recoverable Signature

 Use P256K.Recovery.PrivateKey to produce a recoverable ECDSA signature.
-Unlike standard ECDSA signatures, recoverable signatures include a recovery ID that identifies which of up to four candidate public keys produced the signature:
+Unlike a standard ECDSA signature, this variant embeds the additional ID that identifies which of up to four candidate verifying keys produced it:

 let privateKey = try P256K.Recovery.PrivateKey(